sarah-abdelfattah/GUC-TAs-Portal/README.txt

 Response: AttendanceRecord Object of the attendance records for HR-3 from 11.
 May to 10.
 June

 ### 28.
-Functionality: View staff members with missing hours/days.Route: /attendance/viewStaffMissingRequest type: GETRequest body:Response: Array of staffMember Object
+Functionality: View staff members with missing hours/days.
+Route: /attendance/viewStaffMissing
+Request type: GET

+Response: Array of staffMember Object

 ### 29.
 Functionality: Update the salary of a staff member.